• Skip to primary navigation

 broiled salmon on a metal sheet pan

-4.16 from 13 votes
+4.40 from 23 votes

-Honey Paprika Broiled Salmon Recipe
+Broiled Paprika Salmon Recipe

 With an easy glaze of honey, paprika, and a few pantry staples, this salmon is tender, juicy, and full of flavor.
 Don’t skip the mayonnaise in the glaze which helps the seasonings to adhere to the fish and keeps it moist during cooking.
-(Don't worry - the finished dish does not taste like mayonnaise.)
+(Don't worry – the finished dish does not taste like mayo.)

 To adjust the servings in this recipe, click on the number next to servings.